Sequential Eigenvalue Statistics for Change-Point Detection in Covariance Matrices: Introduction

 To establish (i), we derive an asymptotic representation of the test statistics and apply a martingale CLT to the dominating term in this decomposition.
-Note that for given time points $t_1,t_2 \in [0,1]$, the corresponding LRT statistics are highly correlated, and a nuanced analysis is required in order to determine their covariance.
-Regarding (ii), we show asymptotic equicontinuity of the sequential log-LRT statistics by deriving uniform inequalities for the moments of the corresponding increments. \end{enumerate}
+Note that for given time points $t_1,t_2 \in [0,1]$, the corresponding LRT statistics are highly correlated, and a nuanced analysis is required to determine their covariance.
+Regarding (ii), we show asymptotic equicontinuity of the sequential log-LRT statistics by deriving uniform inequalities for the moments of the increments of the process. \item Along the way, we develop a consistent estimator of the kurtosis.
+As numerous results in random matrix theory and high-dimensional statistics demonstrate that spectral statistics depend critically on whether the kurtosis equals three \citep{bai2004, zhang2022asymptotic, panzhou2008, zheng2012, yin2023central}, this estimator is believed to be of independent methodological interest.